256dpi/processing-mqtt/README.md

 - **`MQTTClient#setWill(String topic, String payload)`**
 - **`MQTTClient#setWill(String topic, String payload, int qos, boolean retained)`**

 Sets the will message that gets transmitted to the server in all subsequent connect commands.
-For more details, see the `MQTTClient#publish` method.
 The QoS level and retained flag default to `0` and `false` respectively.

 - **`MQTTClient#connect(String brokerURI)`**
 - **`MQTTClient#connect(String brokerURI, String clientId)`**